kubernetes-sigs/lws/keps/115-Subgroup-support/README.md

 information to express the idea and why it was not acceptable.
 -->

-### Only Set Pod-Affinity on workers with `subgroup-worker-index=0`
+### Only Set Pod-Affinity on workers with `(workerIndex) % subGroupSize == 0`
 The original plan was to mimic how the leader worker group is scheduled.
-Only set the pod affinity/anti-affinity on pods with `subgroup-worker-index=0`, essentially treating them as a pseudo-leader.
+Only set the pod affinity/anti-affinity on pods with `(workerIndex) % subGroupSize == 0`, essentially treating them as a pseudo-leader.
 Once it has been scheduled, the pod webhook would set the node selector on all other pods so that they follow the pseudo-leader.

 This implementation is more complicated to implement, as it requires the pod webhook to have access to the client to be able to query which topology the pseudo-leader was scheduled to.
 Moreover, it can cause issues such as exponential backoff of the statefulset controller when too many pods fail to create because the subgroup index 0 is not yet scheduled.